 An attorney representing the United States, the State of Missouri or another State, or any of their respective departments, officials or agencies may apply for special Government Counsel limited admission to the bar of this Court.
 The applicant must be a member in good standing of the bar of the highest Court of any State or the District of Columbia.
-A candidate for limited admission under this rule must submitfile electronically a verified application through the attorney's PACER accounton a form provided by the Clerk of Court.
-The applicantion must submitinelude a letter written on the employing government agency's letterhead containing a statement signed by the agency executive indicating the applicant's name, title, and current employment status.
-Letters must be emailed to the Attorney Admissions Department of the Clerk's Office at Attorney Admissions@moed.uscourts.gov.
+A candidate for limited admission under this rule must submit electronically a verified application through the attorney's PACER account.
+The applicant must submit a letter written on the employing government agency's letterhead containing a statement signed by the agency executive indicating the applicant's name, title, and current employment status.
+Letters must be emailed to the Attorney Admissions Department of the Clerk's Office at Attorney_Admissions@moed.uscourts.gov.